 Q. How is the full-time program different from the VVA supplemental program?

-A. Students who enroll through their local public school in five or more Virtual Virginia courses are considered full-time students.
+A. Students who enroll through their local public school in 10 or more semester-equivalent Virtual Virginia courses are considered full-time students.
 While some full-time students take their classes outside of the traditional school setting, this is at the discretion of the local enrolling school.
 Full-time students remain the academic responsibility of the local school, and are subject to all local school policies regarding virtual learning.

 Q. Who can enroll in the full-time program?